atom-minimap/minimap/README.md

 #### Plugins Controls

-When the `displayPluginsControls` setting is toggled on, plugins activation can be managed directly from the minimap package settings or by using the quick settings dropdown available on the mimimap itself:
+When the `displayPluginsControls` setting is toggled on, plugins activation can be managed directly from the Minimap package settings or by using the quick settings dropdown available on the Mimimap itself:

 ![Minimap Screenshot](https://github.com/atom-minimap/minimap/blob/master/plugins-list.gif?raw=true)